French museum discovers half of its collection are fakes

-ELNA, France (AFP) - An art museum in the south of France has discovered that more than half of its collection consists of fakes, in what the local mayor on Sunday (April 29) described as a "catastrophe" for the region.
+ELNE (France) • An art museum in the south of France has discovered that more than half of its collection are fakes, in what the local mayor on Sunday described as a "catastrophe" for the region.

 "Etienne Terrus was Elne's great painter.
-He was part of the community, he was our painter," said mayor Yves Barniol on Friday.
+He was part of the community, he was our painter," said mayor Yves Barniol last Friday.

 "Knowing that people have visited the museum and seen a collection most of which is fake, that's bad.
 It's a catastrophe for the municipality."